ramigluzman/documentation/content/en/cloud_cost_management/aws.md

 To create a billing conductor CUR, follow the [AWS Cost and Usage Reports user guide][8].
 Ensure the CUR meets [Datadog's requirements][9].
 After the billing conductor CUR is created, follow the Cloud Cost Management instructions above to set it up in Datadog.

+### Account filtering

+[Account Filtering][17] gives you control over what member accounts you want to ingest into Cloud Cost Management.

 ## Further reading
 {{< partial name="whats-next/whats-next.html" >}}